corollari/bitcoin-covenants/README.md

 > Those who don't know history are doomed to repeat it

 ## TL;DR
-Covenants are currently available in Bitcoin Cash and the Liquid sidechain.
+Bitcoin Cash and the Liquid sidechain have the capabilities needed for building generalized covenants.

-For Bitcoin, it's possible to build a very restricted kind of covenants using a trusted setup but general covenants are not viable currently.
-Nevertheless, there's several proposals for protocol upgrades that would enable them, the most active ones being SIGHASH\_ANYPREVOUT/NOINPUT and OP\_CHECKTEMPLATEVERIFY.
+Bitcoin scripts can't use generalized covenants but it's possible to build a very restricted kind of covenants using trusted setups.

+Nevertheless, there's several proposals for protocol upgrades that would enable more flexible covenants (yet not general) for Bitcoin, the most active ones being SIGHASH\_ANYPREVOUT/NOINPUT and OP\_CHECKTEMPLATEVERIFY.

 ## Opcode based covenants
 ### OP\_CHECKOUTPUTVERIFY